signalfx/lambda-csharp/README.md

 - `operationName` allows a custom and more friendly name for the span, if not specified defaults to the Lambda function name.
 - `tags` lists extra key value pairs to be added to the span.

-## Step 2: Locate Your Organization's Realm and Access Token
+## Step 2: Locate your organization's realm and access token

-To locate your realm:
+Use the realm to configure the ingest endpoint.
+Follow these steps to locate your realm:

 1. Open SignalFx and in the top, right corner, click your profile icon.
 2. Click **My Profile**.
 3. Next to **Organizations**, review the listed realm.

-The realm will be used to configure the SignalFx endpoint that ingests your data.

-To obtain an access token:
+Use the access token to associate the data to your organization.
+Follow these steps to get an access token:

 1. Open SignalFx and in the top, right corner, click your profile icon.
 2. Click **My Profile**.
 3. On the left panel click **Access Tokens**, select or create a new token as appropriate.

-The access token will be used to associate the data to your organization on SignalFx.

-## Step 3: Set Lambda function environment variables
+## Step 3: Set Lambda Function environment variables

+Follow these steps to configure your access token and ingest endpoint:

-1. Set `SIGNALFX_ACCESS_TOKEN` with your access token.
-Review the following example.
+1. Set `SIGNALFX_ACCESS_TOKEN` with your access token:
     ```bash
      SIGNALFX_ACCESS_TOKEN=<access-token>
     ```

-2. Set `SIGNALFX_ENDPOINT_URL` with your organization's realm.
-Review the following example.
+2. Set `SIGNALFX_ENDPOINT_URL` with your organization's realm:
     ```bash
      SIGNALFX_ENDPOINT_URL=https://ingest.<realm>.signalfx.com
     ```

-Note that the you'll need to specify the full path when sending to OpenTelemtry Collector i.e, `http://<otel-collector-host>:9411/api/v2/spans`.
+If you're sending data to an OpenTelemetry Collector, you have to specify the full path like this: `http://<otel-collector-host>:9411/api/v2/spans`

 3. (Optional) Globally enable/disable metrics and/or tracing by setting SIGNALFX_TRACING_ENABLED and/or SIGNALFX_METRICS_ENABLED.
     ```bash